MiahDrao97/iter_z/README.md

 ```

 ### Where
 Filter the elements in your iterator, creating a new iterator with only those elements.
 If you simply need to iterate with a filter, use `filterNext(...)`.

+Because this function takes in arguments and works as a quasi-closure, an allocation must be made, so be sure to call `deinit()`.
+If no arguments are passed in or for one-time-use, `whereStatic()` accepts the same arguments but doesn't make an allocation.
 ```zig
 var iter: Iter(u32) = .from(&[_]u32{ 1, 2, 3, 4, 5 });